-- Main electronic controller-For two (2) years from the date of first consumer purchase. - Motors, gear boxes and remote joystick-For one (I) year from the date of first consumer purchase. - c.
+- a.
+Main electronic controller-For two (2) years from the date of first consumer purchase. - b.
+Motors and gear boxes-For one (1) year from the date of first consumer purchase. - c.
 All other original components (such as wheels, upholstery, plastic, rubber parts and painted surfaces)-For three (3) months from the date of first consumer purchase.